Original air date: October 11, 1968

 - Girlish Pigtails: Mary sports a golden pair.

 - Ironic Nursery Rhyme: The kids sing and play "Ring Around The Rosy" within sight of their dead parents.
 "We all fall down!" indeed.
 The tune is played again where ironically appropriate.
-The chant that the children use to summon Gorgon could fall under this trope as well.
-It's also a bit of an Ear Worm.
+The chant that the children use to summon Gorgan could fall under this trope as well.

 - Kids Versus Adults: The kids have their own agenda and will not let adults stand in their way.

 - Mind Control: How the kids get adults to do what they want.
-Since pouting, saying "pretty please" or endlessly repeating "Will you take us to Markis 12?
-Will you take us to Markis 12?
-Will you take us to Markis 12...." doesn't always work.
+Since pouting, saying "pretty please" or endlessly repeating "Will you take us to Markos XII?
+Will you take us to Markos XII?
+Will you take us to Markos XII...." doesn't always work.

 - Mouthy Kid: All the kids, but especially Mary.

-- Our Angels Are Different: Gorgon's not a very friendly angel, despite what the kids' rhyme would say.
+- Our Angels Are Different: Gorgan's not a very friendly angel, despite what the kids' rhyme would say.
 And what's with the Mylar dress?

 - Papa Wolf: Captain Kirk.
-He'll make kids cry if that's what it takes to make Gorgon lose power over them.
+He'll make kids cry if that's what it takes to make Gorgan lose power over them.
+Then he'll pick them up to reassure them while confronting the monster.

 - Premature Encapsulation: The episode makes repeated thematic reference to the "enemy within".
 Too bad "The Enemy Within" was already the title of an episode two seasons earlier...

-- Red Shirt: Two of them gang up on Scotty to avenge their fallen-uh- I mean, because they were being mind controlled.
-Two others get beamed into empty space because the kids have caused everyone to believe they are still in orbit of Triacus.
+- Red Shirt: Two of them get beamed into empty space because the kids have caused everyone to believe they are still in orbit around Triacus.

 - Summoning Ritual: "Hail, hail, fire and snow...."